 Here are some interesting observations from the past centuries, that came full circle for me:

-- Like monks, one must learn to wash their own clothes and dishes, also owning very little garment or utensils (minimalism).
+- Like monks, one must learn to wash their own clothes and dishes, also owning very little garments or utensils (minimalism).

 - The period of self-isolation is about facing our own escapism.
 No more traveling, no more partying, no more mindlessness.
 When you have so much time on your hands now, it becomes important to be still and reflect.
 Even if you can’t meditate, there are a number of other spiritual practices that can support your self-reflection at such a time.

 - In some spiritual communities such as sanatana dharma, sages covered their mouths to avoid causing harm to others, themselves or the natural environment with their breath.
 Face masks are fulfilling that role in our world now.

 - Like monks, we must keep our hands tucked in and to ourselves, refraining intimate human interaction like handshakes or hugs, to prevent the karma from extending.

 Self-isolation may seem like an extreme way of living, but it is an opportunity for us to revive the great wisdom of the past and reincorporate it into our daily life.

 Lesson #6 – Even in self-isolation, there are still numerous ways to feel satiated with love.